Frequently Asked Questions

 The network’s State Capitol programming is driven by the schedules of the Wisconsin Legislature, Supreme Court, and Governor.
 On busy days in the Capitol, WisconsinEye will carry up to three events “live” and tape a fourth event for later broadcast/distribution.
 Partisan news conferences, studio interviews and public events are scheduled throughout the week to ensure fair play and balance.

 The network’s social media audiences have grown significantly in the last three years.
-We simultaneously broadcast “live” events via Facebook and the WisconsinEye website, as well as Facebook-exclusive events.
-We have active and growing audiences: 21,000+ Facebook followers; 2,250+ YouTube followers; 10,400+ Twitter followers; 1,300+ Instagram followers.
+We have active and growing audiences: 20,000+ Facebook followers; 3,000+ YouTube followers; 10,400+ Twitter followers; 1,600+ Instagram followers.
 Social media is used to promote and distribute programming, make announcements of upcoming events, solicit feedback, and inspire civic conversation.

 What is WisconsinEye’s viewership?

-In 2019, WisconsinEye served more than 450,000 website page views.
-There were 100,000+ viewers to our website’s “live” landing page, and nearly 80,000 videos served on-demand from the archive.
+In 2021, WisconsinEye served more than 891,797 website page views with 80,000+ viewers to our website’s “live” landing page, and nearly 23,000+ videos served on-demand from the archive.
 WisconsinEye is shared with traditional news outlets statewide.
 This initiative extends the reach of our programming, building brand awareness, and making WisconsinEye more attractive to potential sponsors.
 Following the national trend, the vast majority of our viewers are watching on our website and social media via the Internet and cellular networks, even as we maintain cable TV access via Spectrum cable.

 What is WisconsinEye’s budget?